robertozanchi/linux-server-setup/README.md

 #### Basic Setup and Deployment of Web App

 ##### 1. Access the development environment
-The Amazon AWS development environment is available to Udacity Full Stack Development Nanodegree students through their [Udacity account][2].
+The Amazon AWS development environment is available to Udacity FSWD Nanodegree students through their [Udacity account][2].

 The public IP address of the virtual machine created and used in this project is 54.148.92.221.